The Bay of Kotor

 A great view to walk out to, a beautiful courtyard and a mountain to finish it off

 The time we spent in Kotor was mainly orientated around eating, I know, what a shock.
 Whether it be breakfast from the bakery every morning, or meals out in the small squares at night.
-The food wasn’t exceptional but was tasty on the most part, my favourite meal was swordfish with a creamy sauce served with freshly made bread.
+The food wasn’t exceptional but was tasty on the most part.
+My favourite meal was swordfish with a creamy sauce served with freshly made bread.

 Standing next to turquoise water